-I know it’s not fun and I know you don’t want to.
-But it will save you so much money and you will save yourself from wasting so much food!
-It’s also healthier.
+I know it’s not fun, and I know you don’t want to.
+But it will save you so much money, waste less food, and it is healthier.

 Can’t eat or don’t want to eat all those leftovers?
-Throw them in the freezer.
+Waste less food by throwing them in the freezer.

 Substitute or Omit When Trying New Recipes